LukasWoodtli/WebPage/content/rodrigues_formula.md

+---
-Title: Exponential Coordinates of Rotations (Rodrigues' formula)
+title: Exponential Coordinates of Rotations (Rodrigues' formula)
-Category: Mathematics
+category: Mathematics
-Tags: Robotics
+tags: [Robotics]
+---
 # Axis-Angle Representation of Rotation

 An alternative representation to rotation matrices is the **axis-angle** representation in the form: